eadz/rack-u2f/README.md

 ## Development

 There is a demo app in the DemoApp folder.
 Integration tests will require a fake/software u2f key, and is on the TODO list.

+## Future Plans

+Right now this gem is designed for Admin access to certian parts of the site.
+In the future, a concept of identity will be added so that you can use it for end users.

+An example might be sending a header in a response from a rails controller "X-REQUIRE-U2F: true", which the middleware would pick up.
+Passing "X-U2F-IDENTITY: #{user_id}" would allow the middleware to handle per-user u2f tokens.

+This would replace the current path matching in the middleware.

 ## See also